 NACDS’ Anderson urges drug abuse prevention bill sensitive to chronic pain patients’ needs

-The Hill on Sunday published an opinion piece by National Association of Chain Drug Stores’ president and CEO Steven Anderson that urges enactment of legislation to help reduce opioid addiction and abuse, while maintaining medication access for those in need of the medications for chronic pain, cancer, other diseases, and end-of-life care.
+The Hill on Sunday published an opinion piece by National Association of Chain Drug Stores’ president and CEO Steve Anderson that urges enactment of legislation to help reduce opioid addiction and abuse, while maintaining medication access for those in need of the medications for chronic pain, cancer, other diseases, and end-of-life care.

 In the opinion piece, Anderson urges support for the John S. McCain Opioid Addiction and Prevention Act (S. 724/H.R.
 1614), introduced by Sens.
 Kirsten Gillibrand, D-N.Y., Cory Gardner, R-Colo., and Reps John Katko, R-N.Y. and Thomas Suozzi, D-N.Y.

 The bill would limit to a seven-day supply a first prescription of opioids for temporary, or acute, pain – such as that associated with a broken bone.